-What your turntable needs is a stereo receiver if it doesn’t have one that is built in.
+What your turntable needs is a stereo receiver if it doesn’t have one that is built-in.
 A turntable receiver is audio converting equipment that processes the sound in the form of electromagnetic waves from the turntable, and it pretty much makes it sound like CD or MP3 quality.
-The turntables maybe digital or vintage either way get the best receiver for turntables.
+The turntables may be digital or vintage either way get the best receiver for turntables.
 The key to the quality audio output from your turntable is to have clean records, good quality stylus, and proper equipment.
-If the records have scratches and give off a pop sound from static build up, then this imperfections will be amplified through the receiver.
+If the records have scratches and give off a pop sound from static build-up, then these imperfections will be amplified through the receiver.

 Do you need an amplifier or a receiver for your equipment?

 Receiver– the AV receiver performs given commands.
 It has both a tuner that boosts the audio signals and an amplifier that amplifies audio signals and feeds them to the speakers.
 The receiver has less wattage in comparison to the amplifier.
 If you want to boost sound from the turntable, an external amplifier may come in handy which means extra cost.
 If all you want is quality sound, then you need a receiver for the turntable.